-The update is available for users with devices running Windows 10, versions 2004, and higher who manually seek to Check for updates via Windows Update.
+The update is available for users with devices running Windows 10, versions 2004 and higher, who manually seek to Check for updates via Windows Update.
 The recommended servicing status is Semi-Annual Channel.

 Available Option to Upgrade Windows 10 21H1

-If you are looking for Windows 10 21H1 Deployment using Configuration Manager, follow here – Deploy Windows 10 21H1 Using SCCM Task Sequence | ConfigMgr | Step by Step Guide
+If you are looking for Windows 10 21H1 Deployment using Configuration Manager, follow here – Deploy Windows 10 21H1 Using SCCM Task Sequence | ConfigMgr | Step-by-Step Guide

 Windows 10 21H1 Features List